Last updated December 11, 2012. Created by mikeryan on November 22, 2011.

 $this->addFieldMapping('title', 'source_title');

-$this->addFieldMapping('body', 'source_body')
+$this->addFieldMapping('body', 'source_body');

 ...

-?>The first argument is the bundle (content type) you wish to migrate source content into.
+The first argument is the bundle (content type) you wish to migrate source content into.

 Fields

 nid - The Drupal node ID.
 Usually this will be unmapped - the nid will be automatically assigned when the node is created, and the map table will record the source key that generated this ID.
 You will need to map the nid when the system-of-record is DESTINATION (i.e., the purpose of your migration is updating existing nodes rather than importing new nodes).
-Also, if you want to maintain the same content ID as you had in the source system, you would map that ID to the nid as well as setting the is_new option.
+Also, if you want to maintain the same content ID as you had in the source system, you would map that ID to the nid as well as setting the is_new field.

 title - The title of the node.